 November 1 and 2 is Day of the Dead – Dia de los Muertos – a holiday celebrated in Mexico, Central America, and Hispanic communities around the United States.

 Families remember and honor deceased relatives with special foods, flowers (marigolds), candles, photos, skeletons arranged on altars (ofrendas) in homes.

 Homes are decorated with happy skeletons calacas that represent favorite activities of the dead.
 Skeletons may be assembled into small dioramas (nichos).
 Larger version of skeletons are created for altars or carried in processions.

 Special foods are part of the holiday, including the this pan de muertos (bread of the dead), a sweet bread with lots of pink or white sugar on top.
 It’s also delicious with Mexican hot chocolate.

-And enjoy Day of the Dead children’s books to read about the holiday:
+Day of the Dead children’s books to read about the holiday: